erhurunp/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### Task Thirteen - Script that prints a number with two decimal places, followed by a new line
 #### Task Fourteen - Script that conerts a deanery number to a hexadecimal
 #### Task Fifteen - Script that encodes and decodes
+#### Task Sixteen - Script that prints every other line from the input, starting with the first line